thoth-tech/handbook/docs/processes/quality-assurance/testing-and-dev.md

   - [Refactoring Code](#refactoring-code)
 - [Testing Templates](#testing-templates)

-## Testing and Development

-Testing should be built into the software development process.

-Thoth-Tech advocates for a [Test Driven Development](#test-driven-development) (TDD) approach.

-But you might be wondering, before jumping into coding and planning tests for a new feature, _where do you begin_?
+You might be wondering, before jumping into coding and planning tests for a new feature, _where do you begin_?

 ## Feature development: where do I start?